A Multi-Port Concurrent Communication Model for handling Compute Intensive Tasks on Distributed Satellite System Constellations: Conclusions

 \section{Conclusions}

-In this paper, we developed the first MPCC-enabled DLT formulation for relay-centric DSS, capturing concurrent data dissemination, parallel computation, and result return under heterogeneous on-board processing and inter-satellite link conditions.
-The proposed framework yields closed-form expressions that explicitly quantify how computation speed, link bandwidth, and result-size ratio jointly determine the optimal completion time through an aggregate effective service contribution.
+In this paper, we proposed the first MPCC-enabled DLT formulation for relay-centric DSS, capturing concurrent data dissemination, parallel computation, and result return under heterogeneous on-board processing capabilities and inter-satellite link conditions.
+The proposed framework is shown to yield closed-form expressions that explicitly quantify how computation speed, link bandwidth, and result-size ratio jointly determine the optimal completion time through an aggregate effective service contribution.
 This analytical tractability provides a rigorous foundation for evaluating cooperative satellite processing under realistic multi-port communication model.

 Our results reveal that highly distributable tasks ($\gamma \geq 0.7$) can achieve substantial latency reduction through cooperation, while communication-heavy tasks exhibit diminishing returns as result-size overhead increases.
 More importantly, the derived deadline feasibility conditions expose a direct and interpretable relationship between task urgency, collective compute capability, and inter-satellite bandwidth, enabling explicit sizing of cooperative satellite clusters.
 These insights move beyond performance characterization and establish MPCC-DLT as a practical design and decision-making tool for time-critical distributed satellite operations, addressing a gap not previously resolved in the DSS and satellite edge computing literature.